A very common question that comes to mind is, “Does Canceling a Credit Card Hurt Credit Score“?

 Why is Credit Score Important?

-The credit score is the number which is assigned by the credit reporting agencies to a consumer or cardholder.
-This score falls between 300 – 900, the higher your score is the better it is for your profile.
+The credit score is the number that is assigned by the credit reporting agencies to a consumer or cardholder.
+This score falls between 300 – 900; the higher your score is, the better it is for your profile.

 Although each lender has its own credit score limits for approving a loan and credit score is just a factor in the whole process.